BlackDog: Debian Linux (pre-2008)

 When plugged into a USB port of a Windows XP machine, the BlackDog initially presented itself to the host as a virtual CD-ROM drive.
 Via an autorun application the BlackDog then automatically launched the X Window system for Windows Xming and a software NAT router.
 Once those applications were running, the virtual USB CD-ROM drive disconnected, and the USB presented itself as a virtual Ethernet adapter, enabling network access.
 Without requiring any installations or user interactions, the user could access the contained applications and data from any Windows computer.
 With further configuration steps, it was possible to also run the BlackDog on Linux and Mac computers.

-A short Engadget review stated that "it runs Firefox fine, and should be great for taking your own browser, e-mail, and chat clients for use wherever \[you are\], though that will probably be about all this little 400MHz guy can handle."
+A short Engadget review stated that "it runs Firefox fine, and should be great for taking your own browser, e-mail, and chat clients for use wherever you are, though that will probably be about all this little 400MHz guy can handle."

 The first software version was based on Debian Sid running a 2.6.10 Kernel.
-It contained some sample default applications such as xterm, XBlast, and XGalaga and allowed installation of the Firefox webbrowser, an email client and other additional software available through official and community APT repositories hosted by the project.
+It contained some sample default applications such as xterm, XBlast, and XGalaga and allowed installation of the Firefox web browser, an email client and other additional software available through official and community APT repositories hosted by the project.

 It was attempted to stimulate the creation of further applications and use cases for the BlackDog by building up a community.
 The project and discussion infrastructure, termed DogPound, used an installation of the project hosting software (SourceForge).
 A SDK with a QEMU emulator environment for Windows XP, Linux and Mac OS X was released to facilitate the creation and porting of applications to the BlackDog system.

 Although most of the BlackDog software was free software, the device contained some proprietary technology and intellectual property developed by Realm Systems Inc., which was later transferred to Echo Identity Systems and finally ended up belonging to Inaura Corporation.

 The official repository for the project disappeared in mid-February 2007 due to Realm Systems Inc. closing and was reactivated by its successor Inaura Inc. as of late-June 2007.
 (There does not seem to be a repository in Nov.
 2011).
 Until sometime in 2009, Michael King (winner of the Entertainment category of the contest) maintained an independent backup of the official repositories and discussion groups as well as repositories for other developers at the now-defunct Saint Louis, MO based ArchLUG website.

 The official website for the project www.projectblackdog.org still appears to be up as of December 2013, but has been defaced by several "quick cash" money lenders that have compromised the site via the WordPress content management system it uses.
 There does not appear to be any other original content remaining other than the homepage and the advertisements for the money lending sites.